naveenkumarbaraker/mp2/README.md

 $ sudo yum install java-1.8.0
 $ sudo yum install java-1.8.0-devel
 ```
 After completing the setting on one node, we run the exit command to exit the node.
-We then repeat these steps on the other two nodes.
-Here are all the commands to complete setting up the other two nodes:
+We then repeat these steps on the other node.
+Here are all the commands to complete setting up the other node:
 ```
 $ ssh 172.31.33.70
 $ tar xvf Hadoop_Master.tar